Ulrich Dietz

 Ulrich Dietz (born 25 January 1958 in Pforzheim) is a German Manager.
-He used to be the CEO of GFT Technologies SE.
+He was formerly the CEO of GFT Technologies SE.

 Career

 Ulrich Dietz studied mechanical engineering and product engineering at the universities of Reutlingen and of Furtwangen and graduated as a certified engineer.

 The GFT (Gesellschaft für Technologietransfer) was founded on March 19, 1987, by Prof. Dr.-Ing.
 Schönemann, the sole shareholder at that time.

 The company name derives from the name TZI (Transferzentrum für Informationstechnologie, Steinbeis-Stiftung), where Prof. Dr.-Ing.
 Michael Schoenemann had previously been the director, and which he founded in 1985.

 In 1999, Dietz took GFT public, listing it on the German stock exchange.
 Since then, Ulrich Dietz has been CEO of GFT Technologies AG.